-- An unintentionally hilarious example occurred in a newspaper horoscope, as pointed out on Criggo: "Uranus is asking you to be more adventurous, and consider someone who is not your usual type."
+- An unintentionally hilarious example occurred in a newspaper horoscope◊, "Uranus is asking you to be more adventurous, and consider someone who is not your usual type."
 Heh, heh...

 - A pizza restaurant had the slogan "You Bet Uranus.
 It's good."

-- The author of this piece ("Uranus takes a pounding more frequently than thought") obviously had way too much fun writing it.
+- The author of the article "Uranus takes a pounding more frequently than thought" obviously had way too much fun writing it.